awsdocs/aws-systems-manager-user-guide/doc_source/ssm-documents-searching.md

 # Searching for SSM documents<a name="ssm-documents-searching"></a>

 You can search the AWS Systems Manager \(SSM\) document store for SSM documents by using either free text search or a filter\-based search\.
-This section describes how to use both capabilities to find an SSM document\.
+You can also favorite documents to help you find frequently used SSM documents\.
+The following sections describes how to use these features\.

 ## Using free text search<a name="ssm-documents-searching-free-text"></a>